jamesaduncan/osom.guide/src/doctrine.md

 ### Do we embrace uncertainty?

 There will be uncertainty, emerging patterns and surprises along the way.
-We embrace this, and don't fall for the temptation that we can plan the future.
+We embrace this and don't fall for the temptation that we can plan the future.
 What matters is not the plan but the preparation and our ability to adapt.

 ### Are we humble?